ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 Misc:
 - [ ] Create a video describing the build progress and the features
 - [ ] Add Doxygen + Graphviz to the project to automatically generate documentation, architectural design overview, etc.
-- [ ] add thumbnail of sebastians design